Updating non-standard neutrinos properties with Planck-CMB data and full-shape analysis of BOSS and eBOSS galaxies: Main Results

-Taking these considerations, Table \ref{tab:FS_only} summarizes results of some analyses without CMB data, considering only BOSS + eBOSS and BOSS + eBOSS + BBN for the $\Lambda$CDM + $c^2_{\rm eff}$ + $c^2_{\rm vis}$ + $\xi_{\nu}$ model.
+Taking these considerations, we consider the BOSS + eBOSS + BBN joint analysis for the $\Lambda$CDM + $c^2_{\rm eff}$ + $c^2_{\rm vis}$ + $\xi_{\nu}$ model.
 Here, BBN means a Gaussian prior on the physical baryon density parameter $\omega_b$ arising from Big Bang Nucleosynthesis (BBN) constraints on the abundance of light elements: $100\omega_b = 2.233 \pm 0.036$~\cite{Mossa:2020gjc}.
 Note that, in principle, the FS data can constrain $\omega_b$ without any external input.
 However, this constraint is expected to be much weaker than the measurements from BBN or Planck.
 Thus, keeping in mind the eventual combination of the FS and Planck data as presented previously, it is reasonable to impose this prior.
-As expected, the parameters $c^2_{\rm eff}$, $c^2_{\rm vis}$, $\xi_{\nu}$ are weakly constrained with FS data only.
-In particular, $c^2_{\rm vis}$ is unconstrained within realistic values.
-It would be necessary to go to predominantly non-linear scales to constrain this parameter with only FS information.
-Note that $H_0$ and $\Omega_m$ are well constrained with BOSS + eBOSS + BBN.
-FS clustering analyses in the minimal $\Lambda$CDM model with BOSS + eBOSS were recently carried out in \cite{Semenaite, Neveux}.
+As expected, the parameters $c^2_{\rm eff}$, $c^2_{\rm vis}$, $\xi_{\nu}$ are weakly constrained.
+We find $c^2_{\rm eff} < 0.36$ at 68\% CL.
+The parameters $c^2_{\rm vis}$ and $\xi_{\nu}$ are practically unconstrained within some reasonable physical prior range.
+In particular, it would be necessary to go into the deeply nonlinear regime to constraint $c^2_{\rm vis}$ parameter with only FS information.
+For BOSS + eBOSS + BBN data, we note that $\Omega_m$ is well constrained, viz., $\Omega_m=0.308^{+0.026}_{-0.029}$ at 68\% CL (and $S_8=0.751^{+0.077}_{-0.089}$ at 68\% CL).
+Therefore the amplitude of perturbations are lower than predicted by the minimum standard model from the CMB analysis, but statistically compatible with each other.
+For the Hubble parameter, we find the constraint $H_0=72.2^{+3.2}_{-4.2}$ km/s/Mpc at 68\% CL.
+Therefore, without CMB data, information from LSS alone (the mildly non-linear full-shape galaxy power spectrum) can not provide good accuracy on these neutrinos properties, as well as on the full model baseline, in general.
+We mention that FS clustering analyses in the minimal $\Lambda$CDM model with BOSS + eBOSS were recently carried out in \cite{Semenaite, Neveux}.
 These works also take into account the quasar sample, which is not included in our analysis.